 - Use 1Focus as a porn blocker for Mac by blocking keywords commonly found in adult site URLs.

-- 1Focus can also block distracting apps—see app blocker for Mac.
+- 1Focus can also block distracting apps.

 Troubleshooting